LadyPary/CollegeManagementSystem/README.md

 You can create an empty database file with tables by running the <database_setup.py> file from Data folder.
 Make sure to delete the existing database before creating a new one.

-You can print and see all the information from database by running the <see_data> file.
+You can print and see all the information from database by running the <see_data.py> file.

 All the pages have been designed with QtDesigner and you can find them in <Ui_Classes> folder.
 <!-- CONTACT -->
 ## Contact

-Parisa Rabbany - Parisa.Rabbany@gmail.com
+Parisa Rabbany - Parisa.Rabbany.pr@gmail.com